 Flashback: Antawn Jamison & Kobe Bryant each score 51 points in the same game

-Years before Kobe Bryant welcomed current Clipper Antawn Jamison to the Lakers in 2012 by posterizing him in practice, Jamison was a Warriors and a legit scorer good for 20 & 10 almost every night.
-During Jamison’s third season with the pre “We Believe” Warriors, he averaged a career-high 24 points and on December 5th of 2000, he scored a career-high 51 against the Sonics.
-He also grabbed 14 rebounds to go with his 23-of-36 shooting, but wasn’t able to grab a victory.
+Years before Kobe Bryant welcomed Antawn Jamison to the Lakers in 2012 by posterizing him in practice, Jamison was a member of the Golden State Warriors and a legit scorer, good for 20 & 10 almost every night.
+During Jamison’s third season with the pre “We Believe” Warriors, he averaged a career-high 24 points.
+And on December 5th of 2000, he scored a career-high 51 against the Seattle Sonics.
+He also grabbed 14 rebounds to go with his 23-of-36 shooting night but wasn’t able to grab a victory.

 KOBE ON JAMISON / JAMISON ON KOBE